 The Agency has lease contracts that include extension options.
-The Agency applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
+The Agency applies judgment in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
 That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
-After the commencement date, the Agency reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate (e.g., construction of significant leasehold improvements or significant customisation to the leased asset).
+After the commencement date, the Agency reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise